Burgestrand/hue-api/content/index.md

 ### GET /api/`username`/lights/

-Retrieves a list of lights paired with the Hue hub, and their names.
+Retrieves a list of lights paired with the Hue bridge, and their names.

 ```json
 {